Mark Sanchez: Chicago Bears

 On March 23, 2017, Sanchez signed a one-year contract with the Chicago Bears.
 The Bears had noted the "positive influence" Sanchez had as a mentor to rookie quarterback Dak Prescott and looked for him to play a similar role in the development of rookie Mitchell Trubisky.

 On May 30, 2017, Sanchez suffered a small knee injury in his left knee.
-He missed the remainder of OTA's and the minicamp.
+He missed the remainder of the team's organized activities and the mini-camp.
 In response, the Bears rescinded the waiver request to Connor Shaw following the injury to Sanchez.
 Sanchez made the Bears' final roster third on the quarterback depth chart behind Trubisky and Mike Glennon, but did not play at all in 2017.

 On April 13, 2018, Sanchez, while still a free agent, was suspended for four games for violating the NFL's performance-enhancing drug policy.
 Sanchez tested positive for performance-enhancing drugs and cited "unknowing supplement contamination" in his statement to the media following the suspension.